hoangph3/web-security/root-me/web-server/README.md

 We can see `86hwnX2r` folder in /.
 Next: `?galerie=86hwnX2r`

 Oh, we can see the `password.txt` in folder `86hwnX2r`.
-OK, pen file: `http://challenge01.root-me.org/web-serveur/ch15/galerie/86hwnX2r/password.txt` -> kcb$!Bx@v4Gs9Ez
+OK, open file: `http://challenge01.root-me.org/web-serveur/ch15/galerie/86hwnX2r/password.txt` -> kcb$!Bx@v4Gs9Ez

 ### File upload - Null byte